Last updated: 26th May 2017.

 Once the campfire had been extinguished, we all settled down into bed and it was at this point when I felt an entirely new and unexpected sensation.

-It was absolutely freezing and I was wearing shorts and a t-shirt, with just a thin sheet to cover me.
+It was unexpectedly freezing and I had travelled with only light clothes in preparation for the desert heat.
+I had just a thin sheet to cover me.
 I was not going to be getting much sleep tonight, but for once I didn’t mind.

 I lay awake for much of the night and saw more shooting stars than I thought possible, and before I knew it it was 5am and it was time to hike up another sand dune to watch the sunrise.